 Like many other fiddle tunes, each A-Part and each B-Part is 8 measures long.
 Therefore, it takes 32 measures (8x4) to get through a complete break for Boil The Cabbage Down.

-The chord progression for the A-Part is:
+The chord progression for the A-Part (and also for Tommy Jackson's C-Part) is:

 1 4 1 5